MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/matchmaking/quickstart.md

 # Matchmaking quickstart

-This quickstart guide walks you through the entire flow for integrating the matchmaking feature.
+This quickstart guide walks you through the entire process for integrating the matchmaking feature.
 All code examples within this quickstart are for Unity - however, the concepts and flow apply (in general), to other platforms as well.

 Depending on your game design, consider the [single user](#single-user-ticket-matchmaking) and [multiple user](#multiple-user-ticket-matchmaking) matchmaking section.

 > [!NOTE]
 > This guide assumes that you have *already configured* a matchmaking queue in Game Manager.

-This tutorial shows how to submit a ticket to a specific queue in order to find a game.
+This tutorial illustrates how to submit a ticket to a specific queue in order to find a game.
 A queue likely maps to a game mode or multiple game modes (ex.: a capture the flag mode and a king of the hill mode in the same queue).

 The matchmaking service handles finding a match amongst tickets in a queue.
 When a match is found, your title must handle connecting the players together for gameplay.

 ## Single user ticket matchmaking

 If your game has a 1v1 game mode, or supports a single user entering matchmaking by themselves, consider single user matchmaking.
-Single user matchmaking follows the pattern illustrated here.
+Single user matchmaking follows the pattern illustrated below.

 ![Matchmaking Flow](media/quickstart/matchmaking-single-user-flow.png)